sunnustech/app/README.md

 ```
 cd app && yarn install
 ```

+Copy the `secrets.json` file into the root directory of the project.
+(Same location as `example.secrets.json`)

 To run the app on a local server, run this command from anywhere under the `app` directory